- What is employee churn?

 Hire the right fit

-Since employees are more likely to leave if they don’t enjoy the work or align with the business’s mission, vision, and values, it’s important to find the right hire in the first place.
-Implementing assessments during the hiring process can help you determine if the person you’re hiring aligns with both what the role requires and your company culture.
+Since employees are more likely to leave if they don’t enjoy the work or align with the business’s mission, vision, and values, finding the right hire is crucial.
+By incorporating assessments during the hiring process, with the assistance of a Professional Employer Organization (PEO), you can ensure that the person you bring on board aligns with both the job requirements and your company culture.

 Offer growth opportunities